felixlopz/hubrise-test-task/content/apps/foodpanda/en/overview.md

 foodpanda is an online ordering and food delivery platform part of the Delivery Hero network.
 It is present in several countries in Asia, and in Bulgaria and Romania in Europe.

-Restaurants can benefit from foodpanda's large pool of customers to grow their business and find new clients.
-At the same time, they can concentrate on what they do best (preparing food) while letting foodpanda take care of the logistics of food delivery.
+foodpanda connects to your HubRise account through foodpanda Bridge, an app developed by HubRise.

 ## Integration Features

-foodpanda connects to your HubRise account through foodpanda Bridge, an app developed by HubRise.

 Connecting foodpanda Bridge allows foodpanda to:

-- Push orders to HubRise.
+- Push orders to HubRise, including orders status.
 - Push delivery information to HubRise, for orders delivered by your team.

 ![Diagram of the connection flow between foodpanda, foodpanda Bridge, and HubRise](../images/001-en-2x-connection-diagram.png)